brauliojbb/zsh-theme/README.md

 # zsh-theme

-It's a gentoo zsh-theme using robbyrussell features.
+It's a gentoo zsh-theme using robbyrussell features (also, I use *agnoster* in super user :)).

 1. Install oh-my-zsh via curl: